Bylaws of the Waterford Citizens' Association

 (a) Voting.
-Each regular member in good standing shall be eligible to vote as provided in Article One, Section 1(a), at any membership meeting at which such regular member is present.
-Members will have the option of applying to vote by absentee ballot (as described in section (b) below) at the annual election of officers only.
+Each Regular Member in good standing shall be eligible to vote as provided in Article One, Section 1(a), at any membership meeting at which such Regular Member is present.
+Being “present” is defined as: being in physical attendance, if an in-person meeting; or connected to the applicable internet platform, if an online meeting.
+Members will have the option of applying to vote by absentee ballot (as described in Section (b) below) at the annual election of Officers only.
+Members will have the option of voting online (as described in Section (c) below) at the annual election of Officers, under specific circumstances.
 A complete and current list of the members entitled to vote at any meeting, along with their addresses and voting classification, shall be maintained at all times by the Secretary and shall be available for inspection by any member at any meeting or at such other times upon reasonable request.

 Section 3.
 Quorum.
 Fifteen (15) regular members, including the officers, shall constitute a quorum for the transaction of business at any validly called meeting.

 Section 4.
 Notice.
 Notice of the annual meeting and all regular meetings shall be given to all Members in writing (i.e. e-mail, delivered or mailed flyer) no less than ten (10) or more than thirty (30) days in advance.
 Notice of special meetings shall be given to all Members in writing at least three (3) days in advance.
 Notice shall include the time, place and purpose of the meeting.
 This section shall not prohibit the Secretary from notifying any other persons of any meeting.